Earth Notes: Saving Electricity and GasUpdated 2020-10-27 13:49 GMT.

 2011: Carbon Negative

 In March we were assessed to be a 'SuperHome' (number 119), with nominal carbon savings (ignoring our PV) of 62%.

-2016/05/14: with some adjustments to the off-grid battery logic and parameters all the Internet connection equipment (~12W) including the box for our FTTC (Fibre To The Cabinet) Internet connection (and the Loop energy monitor) are running off-grid all night leaving residual grid load ~80W according to the Loop energy monitor. ~40W is probably the fridge freezer.
+With some adjustments to the off-grid battery logic and parameters all the Internet connection equipment (~12W) including the box for our FTTC (Fibre To The Cabinet) Internet connection (and the Loop energy monitor) are running off-grid all night.
+The residual grid load is ~80W according to the Loop energy monitor. ~40W is probably the fridge freezer.
 What portion of remainder is real (and used by which devices) and what is measurement error (ie bogus) is not clear.
 An 80W baseload does represent roughly one third of our annual electricity bill.
-Canidate always-on items are oven standby and clock, hob standby, MHRV fans, smart lighting controls, cordless phone, trailing mains socket/adaptor indicator lights, fridge-freezer (~40W), TV system standby on LIME controller ~0.5W, mains-powered 'smart home' monitoring/control devices (eg OpenTRV boiler control, though it should ~100mW and measures as zero), and night consumption by PV inverters.
-Occasional small extra loads of a few watts are expected from dishwasher and washing machine on delay waiting to start (and afterwards when done).
+Canidate always-on items are the oven standby and clock, hob standby, MHRV fans, smart lighting controls, cordless phone, trailing mains socket/adapter indicator lights, fridge-freezer (~40W), TV system standby on LIME controller ~0.5W, mains-powered 'smart home' monitoring/control devices (eg OpenTRV boiler control, though it should ~100mW and measures as zero), and night consumption by PV inverters.
+Occasional small extra loads of a few watts are expected from the dishwasher and washing machine on delay waiting to start (and afterwards when done).
 Turning off all but the fridge and phone got reported overnight load to ~70W.
 So, out of ~80W night load breakdown of known parts is something like: